Requirements for Power of Attorney

 All of the documents must be notarized.
 That means it must be signed in front of a notary public and two witnesses.
 Even copies of the power of attorney must be certified through the original document.
 This is required whether or not your wishes are to be executed out-of-state.

 The notary must be qualified to notarize documents in the state and parish where the mandate is executed.
 The witnesses must be competent (over the age of eighteen and not be interdicted).
 The notary cannot also serve as a witness.
 Also, persons named in the document (principal and agent) cannot serve as witnesses or the notary.

 It is very important that a mandate be executed in proper form to ensure that is legal and valid.
 Otherwise, it is not required to be recognized by third parties.
 In an effort to save attorney’s fees and costs, many people try to “do it yourself” in signing online powers of attorneys, forms written by the person themselves or forms provided to them by other people.

 Persons should take caution in trying to execute their own powers of attorney.
 There is an old saying “you get what you pay for”.
 Errors as to form can ultimately cost that person’s estate considerable fees and expense if the home-made mandate is not legal or unclear.

-If you have any questions, do not hesitate to consult an experienced estate planning attorney.
+If you have any questions, do not hesitate to contact us for a consultation .